goodpuppies/workman/docs/wm-minisyntaxguide.md

 - custom fixity declarations and advanced operator definitions
 - panic/typed-hole runtime semantics

+Some sections below describe intended Workman syntax or older/full Workman design ideas.
+When a feature is not implemented in current `wm-mini`, it is marked with a **Not supported yet** note.

 #### Opaque Types

+**Not supported yet in current `wm-mini`.**

 Declare types without exposing their implementation: